 When deciding upon a custom fitted wardrobe, you free up the area in a room and allow clutter to vanish into a beautifully organized piece of furniture.
 The customized wardrobe can turn your idea of an incredible dining room, living room, bedroom, home office, finished basement, or any other room into a reality.
 The size is not an issue, professional wardrobe builders can come up with a design that will fit perfectly with your personal style and taste, and within your budget!

 A broad range of finishes grants you the opportunity to match your wardrobe doors to the décor of your room.
 Keep in mind, that whatever you select, you will have to live with for a considerable amount of time.
 For example, sliding door wardrobes are not as easy or cheap to replace like standing wardrobes.
-Alternatively, if you decide to install a fancy fitted wardrobe with mirrors, LED recessed lights, and an elaborately designed baroque finish in multiple hues, you will have to look at day in and day out.
+Alternatively, if you decide to install a fancy fitted wardrobe with mirrors, LED lights, and a baroque finish in multiple hues, you will have to look at day in and day out.
 It’s fine if that’s your taste, but choose wisely.
-In most instances, the comparative cost and intricacies of installation is the biggest factor; however, the completed look will eventually justify the cost and the time required to get things done.
+In most instances, the comparative cost and intricacies of installation is the biggest factor.
+However, the final look will eventually justify the cost and the time to get things done.

 THE THREE MAIN TYPES OF BUILT-IN WARDROBES

 A base, top, two-sides, and a back panel identify this type of wardrobe.
 When the doors are open, a completely lined wardrobe interior is visible.
 Some of the advantages include quick and easy installment, a sealed cabinet interior, and easy to dismantle.
 However, this fitted design is not the best option for sloping ceilings.